Baked Sweet Potato Fries

 I don’t know about you, but I’m a potato girl.
 When it comes to carbs I’ll take potatoes over bread any day and I’ll eat them just about any way you cook them.
 I grew up eating the not-so-healthy type of potatoes like fast food fries, chips and my mom’s fried potatoes.

 Now I still eat potatoes, but I usually choose sweet potatoes over regular and skip the fried stuff (for the most part) — I’ll occasionally indulge in regular sweet potato fries because they’re just too good to pass up. <–YOLO.
-And if I’m at a restaurant that has sweet potato fries on the menu I secretly hope that someone else at the table orders them so I can steal a few.
+And if I’m at a restaurant that has fries on the menu I secretly hope that someone at the table orders them so I can steal a few.
 Please tell me I’m not the only one that does this. 🙂

 That said, I rarely have a craving for the fried version because I make baked sweet potato fries (and sweet potato croutons) at home all the time and they’re just as tasty!

 How to Make Crispy Baked Sweet Potato Fries

 The one thing about baked sweet potato fries is that they’re not usually as crispy as fries that are fried, BUT I’ve found a couple tricks to help baked fries crisp up!